jaykdoe/infranodus/README.md

 in the main folder the project to install all the dependencies into `node_modules` folder.

-Check out the config.json.sample file and edit it to add your own Evernote and Twitter API credentials.
+Check out the `config.json.sample` file and edit it to add your own Evernote and Twitter API credentials.
-Then rename it to config.json.
+Then rename it to `config.json`.
-Create `statsabove.ejs` and `statsbelow.ejs` files in the `/views` folder.
+Create `statsabove.ejs`, `statsbelow.ejs` and `statsheader.ejs` files in the `/views` folder.

 Run the application with
 `node app.js`